Office of Assessment & Evaluation

 LEAP Periods and ILOs

-The OAE supports the Curriculum Evaluation Committee (CEC- formerly CCESC), which is responsible for reviewing the curriculum in its entirety on a three-year cycle.
-The CEC includes five clinical faculty members, five basic science faculty members and 8 medical students (two from each year in the program), and includes two co-chairs.
+The OAE supports the Curriculum Evaluation Committee (CEC - formerly CCESC), which is responsible for reviewing the curriculum in its entirety on a three-year cycle.
+The CEC includes five clinical faculty members, five basic science faculty members and 8 medical students (two from each year in the program), and includes one chair and two co-chairs.
 The committee meets monthly and strategically plans course and clerkship reviews in advance.
 The group also prepares annual reports, which include feedback from the respective courses after the review to help monitor recommendations made by the committee.
 The charge of the CEC is:

 - To review annual course evaluations and related course director annual reports